Missing Texas man was eaten by his own 'aggressive' dogs, police say

 When authorities seized the dogs, two of the 18 had been killed by the other dogs.

-The sheriff's office told FOX4 that 13 of the remaining 16 had to be euthanized because of their "aggressive" nature.
+The sheriff's office told Fox 4 that 13 of the remaining 16 had to be euthanized because of their "aggressive" nature.